Skip to content

 Figure 1.
 Logical Integration Architecture for Athena

 You can create custom reporting and automation workflows by querying k9 Security's reports with SQL using AWS Athena.
-AWS Athena is a service that enables you to query structured data in S3 using SQL. k9 Security's csv data formats work well for this.
+AWS Athena is a service that enables you to query structured data in S3 using SQL. k9 Security's parquet data formats are a robust and performant structured data integration option.

 In this guide, we'll create Athena tables that model the latest principal access summary and resource access summary data so that you can answer questions like: